mongodb/docs/source/administration/replication-architectures.rst

 - The set has an odd number of voting nodes.

-  Deploy a single :ref:`arbiter node <replica-set-arbiter-nodes>`, if you have an even number of voting replica set members.
+  Deploy a single :ref:`arbiter <replica-set-arbiters>`, if you have an even number of voting replica set members.

 - The set only has 7 voting nodes at any time.